 - who have had a career spanning at least 30 years and are widely acknowledged by the broader gastroenterological community

-- whose outstanding accomplishments have improved the lives of people with GI diseases
+- whose outstanding accomplishments have improved the lives of people in relation to digestive health

 - whose contributions, leadership and impact have been of importance for the UEG community